CodingGagan/markdown_test/install-and-configure/advanced-configuration/gpu.md

 ## Monitoring GPU utilization

-In order for Kubecost to understand GPU utilization, Kubecost depends on metrics being available from NVIDIA [DCGM Exporter](https://github.com/NVIDIA/dcgm-exporter).
-Kubecost will search for GPU metrics by default, but since DCGM Exporter is the provider of those metrics it is a required component when GPU monitoring is used with Kubecost and must be installed if it is not already.
+In order for nOps to understand GPU utilization, nOps depends on metrics being available from NVIDIA [DCGM Exporter](https://github.com/NVIDIA/dcgm-exporter). nOps will search for GPU metrics by default, but since DCGM Exporter is the provider of those metrics it is a required component when GPU monitoring is used with nOps and must be installed if it is not already.
 In many cases, DCGM Exporter may already be installed in your cluster, for example if you currently monitor NVIDIA GPUs with other software.
 But if not, follow the below instructions to install and configure DCGM Exporter on each of your GPU-enabled clusters.

 ## Install DCGM Exporter

 DCGM Exporter is an implementation of NVIDIA [Data Center GPU Manager (DCGM)](https://developer.nvidia.com/dcgm) for Kubernetes which exports metrics in [Prometheus](https://prometheus.io/) format.
-DCGM Exporter allows for running the DCGM software under Kubernetes on nodes which contain NVIDIA devices and takes care of the task of making DCGM metrics available to external tools such as Kubecost.
+DCGM Exporter allows for running the DCGM software under Kubernetes on nodes which contain NVIDIA devices and takes care of the task of making DCGM metrics available to external tools such as nOps.

 DCGM Exporter runs as a DaemonSet and its pods are intended to run only on nodes with one or more NVIDIA GPUs.
 Because Kubernetes clusters commonly have a mixture of nodes with GPUs and those without GPUs, you use label(s) to affine the DCGM Exporter pods to only those nodes containing NVIDIA GPUs.
 If DCGM Exporter pods run on nodes without NVIDIA GPUs, they enter a `CrashLoopBackoff` state.
 The label(s) you use may vary by Kubernetes cloud provider, platform, or more.
 There are multiple approaches to selecting the appropriate label(s) used to attract the DCGM Exporter pods to applicable nodes.